piedpipr/OC-Hackintosh-HP-Pavilion-14-AL132TX/README.md

 # opencore-hackintosh-HP-al132tx-Kaby-Lake
-This a ready to go OpenCore configuration for HP Pavilion 14 Al132TX
+This is a ready to go OpenCore configuration for HP Pavilion 14 Al132TX Use opencore to download your preffered recovery image and you're ready to go.

 Working 100% - Tested with latest macOS Monterey 12.3.1